Terwilliger69105/69105.github.io/_pages/burritoverse/nimu.md

 **December 25th, 2012 - 09:11:45**

 Mother wanted to try something new.
 Father left town.
 She says it's a human holiday they call "Christmas" which relates to the God of the Order.
 Or so they claim.
 Mother says it has no real religious connection anymore.
 She gave me new pens inside of a colorful paper.
 It had a funny bow.
 I like these pens.
 Mother gave me a hug.
 I wonder if she's starting to love me.
 Maybe it's just because Father isn't home.
 I hope Father never comes back.

 ---

+**November 26th, 2012 - 15:31:10**

+I was placed into the Upper Human Studies group!
+They say we'll get to leave occasionally.
+Field trips they call them.
+Not for a year or so though.
+That's fine!
+I can't wait to visit the outside!
+Father hates it.
+Father wants me to leave the course.
+But he has no control.
+I get to choose.
+I'll always take this course.
+It's so fun!
+Screw him.
+This will be great!
+I can't wait to learn more!

+---